 You can buy us out partially or in full any time during our agreement.
 We will need to have a third party appraise the home at the time of buyout.

 You have the right to end your Unlock Agreement without selling your home, by buying Unlock out.
 We call this an Owner Buyout.
-You can do this at any time during the term by sending an Owner Buyout Request at least 45 days ahead of the desired closing date.
+You can do this at any time during the term after the six month anniversary of its effective date by sending an Owner Buyout Request.
+It is best to send your notice at least 45 days ahead of the desired closing date.
 There is no prepayment penalty.

 The calculation and payment of the Unlock Share is just like with a home sale, but since there is no sale price available to determine Ending Home Value, it is determined by an independent third-party appraisal.
 The appraisal will also determine the amount of an Improvement Adjustment if you have requested one.
 We will obtain a property inspection to determine if a Maintenance Adjustment might be needed.